Ctr-cv/ECE298A_BNN/README.md

 - These outputs are passed to a second layer of 4 neurons, which further classify the result.
 - The final classification output is provided through `uo_out[7:4]`.
 - Weight values are loaded serially into the neurons through `uio[7:4]`, controlled by `uio[3]` (`load_enable`).

+A BNN neuron structure diagram can be found further down the documentation.

 ![Block Diagram of Program Structure](./assets/block_diagram.png)
 ---